NotBru/mind_serialization_project/README.md

 experiences the world with some parts of the brain and makes decision with other parts, having those two connected.

+### 5. Definition 1: Human morals

+We define a person's morals as a mechanism through which they determine the “desirability” of decisions and actions.
+We expect this desirability factor to correlate to the person's own decisions, though it needn't be this way.

+Do note that, as a consequence of this very definition, morals are subjective.
+The way people define their morals is completely personal.
+Some people get together and agree on a common moral ground, which may then serve to coordinate efforts to enforce them through actual actions.

+Morals only have “true sustance” to the degree by which they are enforced by individuals, as physical (and societal) actors.

 <!--
+### 6. Axiom 3: Morals should be based on the actual consequences of the actions judged
 Add clarification: “guilt is a Christian invention” Add axiom: “experimentally indistinguishable theories make no further contribution to the set